rkyzk/ecopost-2023/README.md

 - Users are warned that if the post includes any inappropriate content, the post will be removed from the site.

 ### Update Post
-- Authors of the posts can update their own drafts before publishing them.
+- Authors of the posts can update their own writings.
 - They can update the post by writing over prepopulated fields or uploading a new image.
-- They can click on 'Save', ‘Publish’ or 'Cancel'.
+- For unpublished posts, 'Save', ‘Publish’ and 'Cancel' buttons are displayed.
+- For published posts, 'Save' and 'Cancel' buttons are displayed.

 ### Delete Post Function (no page)
 - Authors of the posts can delete their own drafts before submitting them by clicking 'Delete' button on "Detail Page.'